SkyArrow2177/multithreaded-http-server/README.md

   - Handles multi-packet requests: GET requests can be > 2KB in size (configurable), which is larger than a typical MTU.

-- Handles multiple simultaneous downloads up to the process thread limit through the use of a dedicated POSIX thread per request.
+- Handles **multiple simultaneous downloads** up to the process thread limit through the use of a dedicated POSIX thread per request.

   - To improve on this further, a thread pool could be used to avoid the per-process thread limit.
 Implementing green threads would be a further challenge!

-- Incrementally parses the request line by tracking the last-completed stage in per-request state machine, improving request processing performance.
+- **Incrementally parses the request line** by tracking the last-completed stage in per-request state machine, improving request processing performance.

-- Supports large files (larger than 2 GiB) - file sizes are limited only by the maximum supported by the file system (ext4: 16 TiB).
+- **Supports large files (larger than 2 GiB)** - file sizes are limited only by the maximum supported by the file system (ext4: 16 TiB).

-- Performs zero-copy transfers from a file to the response socket using `sendfile`, reaching local download speeds to in excess of 3 GB/s on large files, saturating the read speed of a PCIe 3.0 NVMe SSD where the test files are located!
+- **Performs zero-copy transfers from a file to the response socket** using `sendfile`, reaching local download speeds to in excess of 3 GB/s on large files, saturating the read speed of a PCIe 3.0 NVMe SSD where the test files are located!

-- Protects against path escape attacks involving `/../` or trailing `/..`, while also accepting and processing potentially-legitimate paths such as `/folder../`
+- **Protects against path escape attacks** involving `/../` or trailing `/..`, while also accepting and processing potentially-legitimate paths such as `/folder../`

-- Supports extremely long path names up to the system's max limits (255 chars per file folder, 4096 chars for the entire path on Linux).
+- **Supports extremely long path names** up to the system's max limits (255 chars per file folder, 4096 chars for the entire path on Linux).

-- Safe signal handling with correct use of `sig_atomic_t` - for example, keyboard interrupts sent through `netcat` will not remotely terminate the running server.
+- **Safe signal handling** with correct use of `sig_atomic_t` - for example, keyboard interrupts sent through `netcat` will not remotely terminate the running server.

-- Timeouts on partial idle requests.
+- **Supports timeouts** on incomplete, idle requests.

 - Runs on amd64 Linux (any 64-bit CPU & Linux distribution should work,
   including arm64 CPUs).

-- Tests written in Python 3 (version 3.7+ required).
+- **Tests** written in Python 3 (version 3.7+ required).

 ## Building